 The free version is downloaded directly onto your computer so that you can work offline.
 It is a full version allowing you to complete quotes, invoices, bank transactions, Vat and much more.
 One drawback is that it is only a desktop version and is not suitable for tablets or phones.
 FREE

 The cloud edition has all the same features but also includes being able to use it on tablets, multi-users and automatic backups.
-The cost of the cloud Edition is around the same price as some of the most popular packages including XERO, QuickBooks and Sage.
-Cost is £29 - $39 per month.
+The cost of the cloud Edition is around the same price as some of the most popular packages including Xero, FreshBooks, QuickBooks, Crunch and Sage.
+The cost is £29 – £39 per month.

 The server edition allows you to install Manager onto your companies servers and have all of your staff using and updating one version of your accounts.
-The main disadvantage is the initial cost of it £290 or $390, but no on going monthly fees.
+The main disadvantage is the initial cost of it is £290 or $390, but no ongoing monthly fees.

 Manager Accounting Software Review – First Impression